 Device settings are stored in the sensor memory.
 Only the configuration options that are available for the type of sensor being used are displayed in the configurations menus.
-The 3DM-GX5-45 has eight heading options.
+The 3DM-CX5-45 has eight heading options.

 If the setting is an external reference, the user has to provide a heading reference (for example, see GPS External Receiver on page 1).
 If the setting is none, the estimated heading will drift when little-orno changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
-If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer measurement.
 If using velocity as a heading reference, the sensor (or sensor platform) has to be moving, or there will be no heading reading.
 When using the combination settings, multiple heading aiding sources may be used.
 For example, if an external heading source is available but a magnetometer backup heading is desired, select the Mag & External Message option.